LLVM-AD/llvm-ad.github.io/_pages/CfP.md

 - *Multi-Modal Fusion for Autonomous Driving*
 - *Other Applications of Language or Vision Models for Driving*

+LLVM-AD accepts papers in PDF format via Papercept/Paperplaza platform, maximum 8 (expected 6) pages including references.
+Accepted papers will be included in ITSC proceedings and will be published by the IEEE Xplore.
+Papers with highest quality will receive best paper awards.

 <!-- For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

 Organize your courses by years, topics, or universities, however you like! -->